AliMahdavifar/PCA_EigenFaces/README.md

 # PCA_EigenFaces
-Reconstruction of images of known people using Principle Component Analysis (PCA) technique
+Reconstruction of images of known people using Principle Component Analysis (PCA) technique in unsupervised learning